simonsobs/ocs/docs/developer/site_config.rst

 InstanceConfig
 --------------

-The structure of InstanceConfig encoding is described in the ``from_dict`` method of the InstanceConfig class:
+The structure of InstanceConfig encoding is described in the docstring of the InstanceConfig class:

 .. autoclass:: ocs.site_config.InstanceConfig
-    :members: from_dict
+    :members:
     :noindex:

 .. _parse_args: